rodoherty1/AWS-Well-Architected/README.md

 AWS have produced a series of whitepapers under the collective title "Well Architected Framework".

-The whitepaper's goal is to **help you build robust, performant, well thought out solutions** that addresses one of your business's priorities.
+The whitepaper's goal is to **help you build robust, performant, well thought out solutions** that address one of your business's priorities.

 It does this by **posing a large collection of questions** that you should ask yourself throughout the lifecycle of the workload that you are building.